- Download our Moving to London Guide (PDF)

 French expats in the area often opt to send their children to L'Ecole des Petits or L'Ecole de Battersea.
 The International School of London, just north of Putney, is another option worth considering.

 Particularly popular with Irish, French and Australian expats, these areas are slightly further out but still very central.
 They have good links to Tube stations and access to some excellent schools.
-Though rent here is lower than in most other places in West London, expats will find that accommodation is still of good quality.
+Though rent here is lower than in most other places in West London, accommodation is still of good quality.

 Hampstead is an affluent and leafy area of London.
-Expats will find this area great for families because of the large open spaces and its proximity to some of London’s best schools, including the Hampstead campus of Southbank International School.
+This is a great area for families thanks to the neighbourhood's large open spaces and its proximity to some of London’s best schools, including the Hampstead campus of Southbank International School.

 Hampstead is served well by public transport links and is just a short commute from central London.